Matronymic: Finland

 In the old Finnish system, women were standardly given matronyms, while men were given patronyms, for example, Ainontytär (female) or Pekanpoika (male).
 Since the 19th century the system of inherited family names has been used, however, and today nearly all Finns have inherited surnames.

 France

 Family names derived from matronyms are found in France, especially in Normandy: Catherine, Marie, Jeanne, Adeline.
 In medieval Normandy (Duchy of Normandy), a matronym might be used when the mother was of greater prominence than the father or the basis for a claim of inheritance, such as in the cases of Henry FitzEmpress and Robert FitzWimarc.

 Iceland

 Some Icelandic people, like Heiðar Helguson, have matronyms.
-A particularity by the Norse name of the trickster among the revered of Åsgard is that Loki got a matronymic, Loki Laufeyjarson.
+A particularity by the Norse name of the trickster among the revered of Ásgarður is that Loki got a matronymic, Loki Laufeyjarson.
 His father Fárbauti is associated with Wild Fire, and his mother, the leaves of the trees, the mother of all figs and birches, as in Askr and Embla.